100% HUMAN

 Why this hurts indie devs specifically

-Big software companies will absorb the paperwork, the D-U-N-S number, the legal review.
+Software companies (including my own) will absorb the paperwork, the D-U-N-S number, the legal review.
 They have a compliance department.
 They already have a Google relationship.

 The policy is precisely calibrated to grind down the individual.
 The hobbyist.
 The passion-project person.
 The “I built this for myself and shared it with a few friends” maintainer.
 That’s most of F-Droid’s catalog.
 That’s a huge chunk of what makes Android meaningfully different from iOS in the first place.